Free to Air

 The UK’s oldest broadcaster has a diverse range of free to air channels available, including their mainstay “numbered” channels, with BBC One as the flagship.
 BBC Three no longer broadcasts on Freeview, though – it moved to being an online-only channel in 2016, though it’s still accessible on many TVs and set top boxes via YouView or directly through the BBC iPlayer app, available for just about every streaming device under the sun.
 Alongside its main channels, the BBC also operates BBC Alba for Scottish viewers, BBC News, BBC Parliament, and the acclaimed kids’ channels CBeebies and CBBC.
 A major producer of original television that’s watched across the world, the BBC is also the largest broadcaster on the planet in terms of sheer number of employees across the UK.

-Named for its most recognisable channel – named “Channel 4” because it was the fourth TV channel available at the time of its launch in the 1980s – this broadcaster operates across multiple platforms, with several channels available on Freeview.
-The main Channel 4 has become renowned for commissioning more adventurous programming than most – Black Mirror had its start here, for example.
+Named for its most recognisable channel – named “All 4” because it was the fourth TV channel available at the time of its launch in the 1980s – this broadcaster operates across multiple platforms, with several channels available on Freeview.
+All 4 has become renowned for commissioning more adventurous programming than most – Black Mirror had its start here, for example.
 The network also operates a movie channel, Film 4 (and makes feature films under that same name), general entertainment channel E4, and lifestyle/documentary channel More4.

 Formed in 1955, ITV operates regional channels across much of the UK, operating free to air channels from London to Wales to the Channel Islands, and operates four main digital channels in addition to the main regional ITV channel in each area.
 ITV2 provides general entertainment, with ITV3 primarily a drama and movie channel.
 ITV4 runs programming aimed at men, while ITVBe complements it with programs aimed at women.
 There’s also kids’ channel CITV.